Ansampes/PLPAWeek1/README.md

 # PLPAWeek1
 Software Emgineering and AI Assignment

-1.Explain what software engineering is and discuss its importance in the technology industry
+1.Explain what software engineering is and discuss its importance in the technology industry.

 Answer:

 software engineering is a branch of engineering which integrates computer science for designing, developing, testing and maintaining software applications to create scalable, robust, and cost-effective solutions.

 Importance of software engineering

 I. Relaibility and Efficiency: it ensure software engineering is scalable, reliable and effiecient meeting the needs of the users.

 II.
 Security: Software Engineering practices help in implementing secure codes and deployment by protecting against cyber threats.

 III.
 Innovation and adaptability: it enable the creation of innovative solutions that adapt to changing requirement which drives technological advancement.

 IV.
 Structured Approach: In other to reduce risks and costs, softawre engineering uses methodologies like Agile and Scrum for effective projects management.

 2.Identify and describe at least three key milestones in the evolution of software engineering.

 Answer:

-a.
-Structured Programming and Modular Design (1960s-1970s)
+A. Structured Programming and Modular Design (1960s-1970s)

 I. Mastering Complexity: in this era, structured programming was introduced.
 The structured programming decomplexified complex code structures by breaking them into manageable modules.
 This approach reduced the complexity of software systems by making them more modular and easier to maintain.